HOME • SEARCH • EMAIL • ABOUT

 - Nowhere spontaneous.

-- Native of Europe.
-Now cultivated in all warm countries.
+- Now cultivated in all warm countries.

 Properties